nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Fields

-* `INDEX`: Index number as shown in the displayed person list of the student to mark
+* `INDEX`: Index number of the student to mark, as shown in the displayed student list
     * Must be a positive integer 1, 2, 3…
 * `TUTORIAL`: Name of the tutorial the student is taking
 * `ATTENDANCE`: Date to mark the attendance for